xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 ### csgs(*generators*, *ordinal = 1*, *period = 2*, *numPeriods = 1*, *maxSize = 100*)
 Generate a constant structure generator sequence.
 Zero ordinal corresponds to the (trivial) stack of all generators while positive ordinals denote scales with constant structure ordered by increasing size.

+### CTE(*valsOrCommas*, *primeLimit = niente*)
+Create a constrained (nearly) Tenney-Euclid optimal temperament from an array of vals or commas.
+Note: Comma lists will always use the full inferred prime limit, but a higher one or an explicit basis can be given.

 ### cumprod(*array*)
 Calculate the cumulative products of the factors in the array i.e. logarithmic cumulative sums.